luckyfishlab/gctc-scraper/README.md

 gctc-scraper
 ============

-Scraping the GCTC membership list
+Scraping the GCTC membership list to gather some organized data.